-Blind BBC reporter Sean Dilley stops thief from stealing his phone
+Blind BBC News correspondent Sean Dilley defeats mugger who stole his phone

 At that stage, with his assailant continuing to struggle, Dilley told them he would let them go as long as they left immediately.

 Three police officers arrived soon after and Dilley said he was grateful to them for their quick response, describing their attitude towards him as "friendly" and "helpful".
-The trio walked him back into the BBC newsroom where they took full details of what had happened.
+The trio walked him back into the BBC newsroom.

 Dilley said he hoped that his instinctive actions might force the thief to reconsider their actions in future.